 - Couples interested in carrier testing before starting a family, keen to have newborn screening for their children, require assisted reproductive technology or wish to find out their genetic risks if they related to each other (consanguinity) and wish to have children

 Who provides genetic counselling?

 - Genetic counsellors or clinical geneticists & sometimes both at once

 - Genetic counsellors are Masters level health professionals trained in clinical genetics & psychosocial counselling

-- Clinical geneticists are medical doctors specialized in medical genetics that diagnose complex genetic conditions & syndromes
+- Clinical geneticists are medical doctors specialised in medical genetics who diagnose complex genetic conditions & syndromes

 What happens during genetic counselling?